HDRS/HAM-D: Hamilton Depression Rating Scale

 Treatment Sensitivity

-• Remission criteria: Score ≤7 established as remission criterion in depression research (Bagby et al., 2004)
+• Remission criteria: a score ≤7 is the established remission criterion in depression research (widely used convention)

 Psychometric Limitations

-• Variable internal consistency: Inconsistent reliability across studies and populations, with many studies showing α < 0.80 (Bagby et al., 2004)
+• Variable internal consistency: inconsistent reliability across studies and populations, with many studies showing α < 0.80 (Bagby et al., 2004, p.
+2165)

-• Factor structure inconsistency: Lack of stable factor structure across different samples (Bagby et al., 2004)
+• Factor structure inconsistency: failure to replicate a single unifying factor structure across different samples (Bagby et al., 2004, p.
+2173-2174)

-• Somatic symptom emphasis: Overemphasis on somatic symptoms may inflate scores in medically ill populations (Bagby et al., 2004)
+• Somatic symptom emphasis: the scale relies heavily on somatic and behavioural features, which may inflate scores in medically ill populations (Bagby et al., 2004; Worboys, 2013, p.
+207)

-• Standardization challenges: Some items require clinical inferences that are difficult to standardize across raters (Williams, 1988)
+• Standardization challenges: some items require clinical inferences that are difficult to standardize across raters, motivating the development of structured interview guides (Williams, 1988)

-Despite these limitations, the scale continues to be used due to historical precedent, regulatory acceptance, and accumulated evidence base (Healy, 2013).
+Despite these limitations, the scale continues to be used due to historical precedent, regulatory acceptance, and its accumulated evidence base (Worboys, 2013).

 Usage Guidelines and Applications